 If you make $40,000 a year, for example, your gross income totals about $3,333 a month.
 When you multiply $3,333 by .30, you get around $1,000 as your maximum monthly amount for rent and utilities.
 Use your calculation as a starting point when factoring your budget for rent, and do this before looking for a new rental unit.[13]

-Once you choose an apartment or home to rent, you might like to know that paying rent may even help your credit score if you pay with a credit score or use a third-party app or service to have your positive rental history reported to the credit bureaus.
+Once you choose an apartment or home to rent, you might like to know that reporting your on-time rent payments may even help your credit score if you pay with a credit card or use a third-party app or service to have your positive rental history reported to the credit bureaus.

 Ana Gonzalez-Ribeiro, MBA, AFC® is an Accredited Financial Counselor® and a Bilingual Personal Finance Writer and Educator dedicated to helping populations that need financial literacy and counseling.
 Her informative articles have been published in various news outlets and websites including Huffington Post, Fidelity, Fox Business News, MSN and Yahoo Finance.
 She also founded the personal financial and motivational site www.AcetheJourney.com and translated into Spanish the book, Financial Advice for Blue Collar America by Kathryn B. Hauer, CFP.
 Ana teaches Spanish or English personal finance courses on behalf of the W!SE (Working In Support of Education) program has taught workshops for nonprofits in NYC.